Dexterboss19/Photomosaic/README.md

 3. navigate in cmd to the folder with the 2 .py files in it
 4. run the createMosaic.py with the following arguments: photo.jpg number_of_slices folder_of_tiles 1-4* 0-1**

-\* 1 for euclidean distance with repetition of tiles (fast, ok results)
+\* 1 for Euclidean distance with repetition of tiles (fast, ok results)

-\* 2 for euclidean distance without repetition of tiles (fast, ok result)
+\* 2 for Euclidean distance without repetition of tiles (fast, ok result)

 \* 3 for cielab distance with repetition of tiles (slow, best result)